 |Access to the same remote session

 |Network share backup

 An overview of the additional paid add-ons available and the functions they contain can be found in the following article:

 General Information About Backups

-With Cloud Backup, you can back up and restore your Virtual Servers (VPS), Cloud Servers, Dedicated Servers, and mobile devices.
-You will have the option to create the following types of backups:
+With Cloud Backup, you can backup and restore your Virtual Private Server/VPS, Cloud Server, Dedicated Server, and even your mobile devices.
+You have the option to create the following backups:

 Text messages (Android devices only)